There is a strong case to be made that Discord is among the best VoIP apps on Windows, Android, Linux, iOS, and Mac, if not the best.

 However, some questions are frequently asked about Discord.
 How does an application thrive while being absolutely free to use?
 How does Discord make any money?

-It’s easy to speculate, given Discord’s continued success despite an absence of advertising.
+It’s simple to speculate, given Discord’s continued success despite an absence of advertising.

 In some cases, companies that have no apparent public business plan resort to unethical methods to make money, such as selling the private information of users or other sensitive data.